honetools/formats/Document.md

 ## Container

-A Sway document is a folder container with .sway extension.
-This is the package bundle document that the Sway tool works with.
+A Hone document is a folder container with .hone extension.
+This is the package bundle document that the Hone tool works with.
 On the file system and version control level, though, it is just a folder with specified format and contents.

-A minimal Sway container layout is as follows:
+A minimal Hone container layout is as follows:

     manifest.yaml
     default/